Karen Moxon: Biography

 She was born and raised on Long Island, and completed her undergraduate education studying chemical engineering at the University of Michigan.
-She completed her graduate studies at the University of Colorado, earning a master's degree in systems engineering and a Doctorate of Philosophy in aerospace engineering in 1991 and 1994, respectively.
+She completed her graduate studies at the University of Colorado Boulder, earning a master's degree in systems engineering and a Doctorate of Philosophy in aerospace engineering in 1991 and 1994, respectively.
 She then became an associate professor at Drexel University in Philadelphia, Pennsylvania.
 She ultimately rose to the position of associate director for research before leaving to lead research in the Bioengineering Department at University of California, Davis.

 At Davis, she assumed a leadership role over a five year international research initiative that was awarded a $36 million grant by DARPA as part of its Bridging the Gap Plus program.

 Public profile

-In 2015, she was a speaker at the 7th International IEEE EMBS Symposium on the Future of Brain Machine Interfaces.
+In 2015, she was a speaker at the 7th International Institute of Electrical and Electronics Engineers EMBS Symposium on the Future of Brain Machine Interfaces.
 Her research on cortex-dependent recovery of unassisted hindlimb locomotion in rats was the subject of a 2017 Nature highlight.
 Moxon was a guest on the Dana Foundation's Cerebrum podcast in 2019.
 In May 2020, she was a guest on Melinda Garvey's See It to Be It podcast.